Global stocks extend rally, oil edges off 11-year low

 "So we could imagine that the euro goes to $1.10 or so into the end of the year,"

 Yields on low-risk government bonds were little changed.
-German 10-year Bunds, the euro zone benchmark, yielded 0.62 percent, up 2 basis points on the day.
+German 10-year Bunds, the euro zone benchmark, yielded 0.61 percent, up 1 basis point on the day.

-In positive news for bond investors, a closely watched measure of long-term inflation expectations in the euro zone fell to its lowest in more than two months.

-The five-year, five-year breakeven forward, a gauge of where markets expect 2025 euro zone inflation forecasts to be in 2020, fell to 1.6625 percent, its lowest since mid-October.
+Ten-year U.S. Treasuries yielded 2.239 percent, unchanged from Tuesday's close in New York.

 Gold traded at $1,071.60 an ounce.